 Digitalization has stepped in as the biggest disrupter of the last century that has left an indelible and irrevocable impact on the entire world.

-A testimony of this rapidly evolving Digital era is the tremendous proliferation of, smart phone users in India, that will touch a massive 829 million users(1) with overall connected devices ecosystem growing to 2.2 billion by 2022.(1) The trend indicates a massive buildup of data generated from the IoT enabled devices and machines among others.
-This creates a suitable foundation for AI to intersect and go beyond the stage of 'connected devices' to forge 'connected intelligence' for the larger good of the society.
+A testimony of this rapidly evolving Digital era is the tremendous proliferation of, smart phone users in India, that will touch a massive 829 million users(1) with overall connected devices ecosystem growing to 2.2 billion by 2022.(1) The trend indicates a massive buildup of data generated from the IoT enabled devices, digital transformation in India, and machines among others.
+This creates a suitable foundation for artificial intelligence to intersect and go beyond the stage of 'connected devices' to forge 'connected intelligence' for the larger good of the society.

 Internet of Things (IoT) is one of the key data sources for Artificial Intelligence (AI) where AI is about both automation (using technology to replace the human) and augmentation (using technology to enhance the human).
 Therefore, IoT plays an underlying role in AI by enabling organizations to use IoT-derived data to understand areas where automation is most applicable while also allowing for human augmentation by providing better information to the decision maker.
 Thus, helping humans and machines work in collaboration to increase outcomes, and subsequent value, for the organization.

-Hitachi has been partnering India's digital transformation and enabling it to be equipped for the IoT era.
-By leveraging Hitachi's innovative and globally recognized IT X OT (Operational Technology) solutions and data analytics, the customers are transiting from IoT enabled interactive devices to AI enabled devices with cognitive functions of the living beings.
+Hitachi has been partnering digital transformation in India and enabling it to be equipped for the IoT era.
+By leveraging Hitachi's innovative and globally recognized IT X OT operational technology solutions and predictive analytics solutions, the customers are transiting from IoT enabled interactive devices to AI enabled devices with cognitive functions of the living beings.
 This can bring in a paradigm shift in how technology touches live and fuels the digital revolution.
 Through this technological leap, Hitachi is introducing a new world of possibilities for policy makers, businesses and organizations to enhance citizen's quality of life.(2)